 Andersen died on August 4, 1875.
 It was not until 1893 that his sexuality was publicly discussed, when a newspaper hinted that he may have been a homosexual.

 In 1901, an article in Magnus Hirschfeld's Jahrbuch fuer sexuelle Zwischenstufen also discussed him as a homosexual.

 Actually, says his biographer, Andersen may never have had sexual relations with anyone.
-The pages of his diaries are festooned with crosses which he used
+The pages of his diaries are festooned with crosses which he used to indicate masturbation.

 The famous crosses suggest that he was an ardent masturbator, who meticulously recorded this act, as he recorded everything else in his life.